 According to The Phrase Finder, the transition from the word ‘staff’ to ‘stick’ happened around the mid-16th century according to the writings of John Heywood.
 He was a writer and collector of proverbs who lived at that time.
 He wrote a book called The Proverbs, Epigrams, and Miscellanies of John Heywood in 1562, and in it he explains:

 “Staff, ‘the worse end of the staff’, we now say ‘wrong end of the stick.’ “

 What about this phrase with the exact wording it has today?
 The earliest example I have seen in print is from the late 19th century.
 For instance, here is a quote from the Bar Harbor Record newspaper, 1895:

 “There was a horse and hog trade consummated in Bar Harbor last week between two well known men which has been the topic of discussion ever since, and it is a question as to who got the short end of the stick.”

-- Everyone agreed to split the cake, but it looks like I received the short end of the deal since I was handed the smallest piece.
+- Everyone was given a slice of cake, but it looks like I received the short end of the deal as I was handed the smallest piece.

 Note: We have the meaning of numerous phrases and sayings, as well as their origin!
 However, it should be noted that the origin for some or even many sayings is unclear.
 Still, there is usually a quote of the expression listed on the page; this can give you an idea on how far back in history it goes.